 Some recipes state sweet vermouth to be used instead of the dry vermouth.
 Adding sweet vermouth to the devil’s torch will make the drink much sweeter than this recipe.

-Instead of using the sweet vermouth in order to make the drink sweeter, you can increase the proportion of the grenadine to make sweeter.
+You can increase the proportion of the grenadine to make the drink even sweeter.